 Social businesses.
 VillageReach establishes for-profit businesses that create positive social impact by filling critical infrastructure gaps.
-These businesses are not health care specific (such as propane providers and restaurants), but may be linked to the health system through contractual agreements that benefit the system while expanding their customer base.
-Social businesses become locally owned once they establish their commercial sustainability.
+These businesses are not health care specific, but may be linked to the health system through contractual agreements that benefit the system while expanding their customer base.

 Additionally, VillageReach recently launched Chipatala Cha Pa Foni (health center by phone) case-mangement hotline to test how increased access to information and referrals for pregnancy and child health issues can improve maternal and child health.
 The project also launched a new tuberculosis program to improve the detection, diagnosis, and treatment of tuberculosis at the community and health facility level.